 - Build Lego stacks by putting the pieces together in an order written on the blocks.

-- Work together with a partner to order number cards from 0 to 20.
-Create a number caterpillar like the one seen below.
+- Work with a partner to order number cards from 0 to 20.
+Then, create a number caterpillar like the one below.

 - Number puzzles are a fun way to order numbers.
-Put the strips in the right order to reveal a picture.
+Put the strips in the correct order to reveal a picture.

 - Puzzles are simple and easy to create.
 Take an old puzzle and write numbers on the back of each piece.

 - Grab a piece of paper and write numbers in rows.
-Cut out pieces randomly and trade with a partner.
-Put the puzzle back together again for practice.
+Then, cut out pieces randomly and trade with a partner.
+Finally, put the puzzle back together again for practice.

-- Complete a number order maze starting at 0.
-This activity can be reused when put into a pocket protector.
+- Complete a number-order maze starting at 0.
+You can reuse this activity by putting it in a pocket protector.

 Build Number Sense with Place Value Activities